 OSHC cost depends on the type of cover you choose.
 Again, single, couples and family cover have different services and rates.
 The extra OSHC adds to the cost.

-Regardless of the cost, you are bound to purchase the OSHC policy if you are travelling to Australia as an international student.
+Regardless of the cost, you are bound to purchase the OSHC policy if you travel to Australia as an international student.

 Who offers OSHC in Australia?